projg2/python-guide/distutils.rst

 into a temporary directory, and adds the appropriate paths to ``PATH`` and ``PYTHONPATH``.

-This function currently supports three install layouts:
+This function currently supports two install layouts:

 - the standard *root directory* layout that is enabled via ``--via-root``,

-- a virtualenv-alike *venv* layout that is enabled via ``--via-venv``,
+- a virtualenv-alike *venv* layout that is enabled via ``--via-venv``.

-- the legacy *home directory* layout that is enabled via ``--via-home`` parameter.

 The eclass defaults to the root directory layout that is consistent